KDE/kde-builder/doc/using-kde-builder/advanced-features.md

 source code changes in a way kde-builder does not recognize, you may need to manually rebuild the project.

-You can do this by simply running `kde-builder --refresh-build project`.
+You can do this by simply running `kde-builder --rebuild project`.

 If you would like to have kde-builder automatically rebuild the project during the next normal build update instead, you can create a special